AIRiskAware

 US Sector Guides Americas

-🇺🇸FTCCFPBEEOCOCCFDAState AGs
+πŸ‡ΊπŸ‡ΈFTCCFPBEEOCOCCFDAState AGs

 US AI governance for enterprise.

-No federal AI law — but FTC, CFPB, EEOC, and sector regulators are all active.
+No federal AI law, but FTC, CFPB, EEOC, and sector regulators are all active.
 States are moving fast.
 And if you have EU customers, the EU AI Act applies regardless of where you're based.

 State AI laws: the active patchwork

-Six states with active or developing AI requirements — and more coming.
+Six states with active or developing AI requirements, and more coming.

 Colorado

-Colorado AI Act (SB 205)
+Colorado AI Act (SB 24-205 β†’ SB 189)

-Enforcer: Colorado AG (stayed)
+Enforcer: Colorado AG

 Connecticut

-Connecticut AI Act (SB 2)
+AI Responsibility & Transparency Act (SB 5)

-Enforcer: CT AG
+Enforcer: CT AG (no private right of action)

 New York City